Mali army tightens security after massacre as survivors recall killings - Journal du Cameroun

-Mali’s army reinforced security Wednesday around two ethnic Dogon villages where nearly 40 people were killed as survivors recounted how attackers from a rival community identified victims one by one before executing them.
+Mali’s army reinforced security Wednesday around two ethnic Dogon villages where 41 people were killed, according to a UN count, as survivors recounted how attackers from a rival community identified victims one by one before executing them.

 Monday’s attack on the Gangafani and Yoro villages was the latest in a cycle of tit-for-tat violence between the Dogon and Fulani communities in the tense ethnic patchwork at the centre of Mali.